Sorayal/Sorayal/README.md

 ### Hello and welcome, dear visitor 👋.
 Thank you for looking in.
-I am a junior coder since 2021 after I switched my career.
+I am a junior developer since 2021 after I switched my career.
 At my current job as backend developer I am working mainly with Java and Spring Boot.
 Here is my collection of practice exercises during my learning journey.
 Feel free to look around here.